swilgosz/hanamimastery/data/articles/sequel-over-activerecord.md

 ### Consider support!

 I hope you've enjoyed this article, and if you want to see more content in this fashion,** Subscribe to [this YT channel](https://www.youtube.com/channel/UC4Z5nwSfZrUO4NI_n9SY3uQ)**, **[Newsletter](https://mailchi.mp/6ac8f64f3c5d/hanami-mastery-newsletter)**, and **follow me [on Twitter](https://twitter.com/hanamimastery)**!
 As always, all links you can find the description of the video or in the https://hanamimastery.com.

-### Do you know other great gems?

-If you have any suggestions of amazing ruby gems You'd like me to cover, or ideas on how to improve, please mention it in the comments!

 ### References
 - [Sequel CheatSheet](http://sequel.jeremyevans.net/rdoc/files/doc/cheat_sheet_rdoc.html)